 Online version of this Newsletter:

-Trinidad and Tobago is the fourth Caribbean country to provide its consent to receive an on-site visit by the OAS Anti-Corruption Mechanism (Mechanism for Follow-up on the Implementation of the Inter-American Convention against Corruption - MESICIC), as part of that Mechanism’s review process for its Fifth Round of Review.
+The Bolivarian Republic of Venezuela, through its Permanent Mission to the OAS, formally notified its consent to receive an on-site visit of the Mechanism for Follow-Up on the Implementation of the Inter-American Convention against Corruption (MESICIC), as part of the of the review process for the Fifth Round.

-The first visit took place successfully from October 2-4, 2012, during the Fourth Round of Review of this Mechanism. .
-The results of that visit form part of the Trinidad and Tobago country report adopted by the MESICIC Committee of Experts in March 2013 within the framework of the Fourth Round of Review, which will conclude this upcoming March, 2015.
+The first visit took place from September 30 to October 2, 2014, during the Fourth Round of Review of the Mechanism.
+The results of that visit form part of the country report for Venezuela adopted by the MESICIC Committee of Experts in March 2015.

-With respect to the Fifth Round, the MESICIC will review, among others, the progress made by the States Parties to address the recommendations formulated in their country reports of the Second Round with respect to systems of government hiring, procurement of goods and services, and protecting those who, in good faith, report acts of corruption.
+For the Fifth Round, the MESICIC will review, among others, the progress made by the States with respect to transparency in systems of government hiring and in the procurement of goods and services, as well as in the protection for those who, in good faith, report acts of corruption.
 Implementation of other provisions of the Inter-American Convention against Corruption will also be reviewed.

-To date, in addition to Trinidad and Tobago, Belize, Colombia, Ecuador, Paraguay, Antigua and Barbuda, Guatemala, Panama, Honduras, El Salvador, Uruguay, Chile, Guyana, United States, Mexico, Peru, and the United States have formally expressed their consent to receive on-site visits for the Fifth Round.
+To date, in addition to Venezuela, the following countries have formally expressed their consent to receive on-site visits for the Fifth Round: Antigua and Barbuda, Argentina, Belize, Bolivia, Brazil, Canada, Chile, Colombia, Costa Rica, the Dominican Republic, Ecuador, El Salvador, Guatemala, Guyana, Jamaica, Haiti, Honduras, Mexico, Panama, Paraguay, Peru, Suriname, Trinidad and Tobago, the United States and Uruguay.
 The MESICIC Technical Secretariat expects to receive similar notifications from other States, which have reported that they are taking the necessary steps domestically to formalize their consent.

 The MESICIC is a cooperation mechanism between States, with the participation of civil society organizations, established within the framework of the OAS, in which the legal/institutional framework of each country is reviewed for suitability with the Inter-American Convention against Corruption as well as the objective results achieved therein.
 The incorporation of on-site visits as a stage and integral part of the MESICIC review process represents an innovative and pioneering initiative in the context of the OAS, especially for a peer review mechanism and the importance of the issues it addresses.